History of the United Kingdom: 2016 EU membership referendum

 In February 2016, Prime Minister Cameron announced that a referendum on the UK's membership of the European Union would be held on 23 June 2016, following years of campaigning by eurosceptics.
 Campaigns by parties supporting both "Remain" (Britain Stronger in Europe) and "Leave" (Vote Leave) focused on concerns regarding trade and the European single market, security, migration and sovereignty.
 The result of the referendum was in favour of the country leaving the EU with 52% of voters wanting to leave.
 Cameron resigned, with Theresa May succeeding him as Prime Minister.

 The UK remained a member of the EU, but invoked Article 50 of the Lisbon Treaty in March 2017.
 This started negotiations on a withdrawal agreement, before an exit from the EU (Brexit) intended for March 2019 but later extended, to early 2020.

 During the 2016 referendum, Boris Johnson became a leading proponent of Vote Leave.
 By 2019, Johnson was Prime Minister and pushed hard for an exit on 31 October 2019.
-The opponents warned of bedlam.
-Commentator Jonathan Freedland argued in summer 2019 that the Britain was, "in the grip of a populism that is trampling on the norms and constraints of liberal democracy, that is contemplating a collective act of self-harm without precedent, that is bracing itself for disruption, shortages, even civil unrest unknown in peacetime.
-This is not the consequence of unavoidable war or an unforeseen natural disaster, but is entirely of the country's own making."
+Commentator Jonathan Freedland argued in summer 2019 that the Britain was in the grip of a populism that is trampling on the norms and constraints of liberal democracy, that is contemplating a collective act of self-harm without precedent, that is bracing itself for disruption, shortages, even civil unrest unknown in peacetime.
+This is not the consequence of unavoidable war or an unforeseen natural disaster, but is entirely of the country's own making.